-Usually, storing the date up to the millisecond is not necessary. @DateBridge defines the appropriate resolution you are willing to store in the index (@DateBridge(resolution=Resolution.DAY)).
-The date pattern will then be truncated accordingly.
+Usually, storing the date up to the millisecond is not necessary. @DateBridge defines the appropriate resolution you are willing to store in the index.

 '''

 @Entity

 @Indexed

 public class Meeting {

 @Field(analyze=Analyze.NO)

 @DateBridge(resolution=Resolution.MINUTE)

 private Date date;

-...
+// ...

 '''